Aleandro2000/Image-Compression-v2/README.md

 This is the python script for image compression.
-It is realized by Alexandru-Andrei Carmici.
+It was realized by Alexandru-Andrei Carmici.